selimslab/selimslab.github.io/HOME/_ARTS/philosophy/freedom.md

 ---

-The price of freedom is always dear, but there's no substitute.
+The price of freedom is dear yet worths it

 [[you-can-always-choose-your-way]]